How to Make Pumpkin Wine – A Unique Pumpkin Recipe

 Pumpkin wine in carboy

-The wine is best if you can refrain from drinking it for one full year from the date it was started, so prepare it in fall to enjoy the following year.
+Allow the wine to age for one full year from the date it was started.
+Prepare it in fall to enjoy the following year.

 We made the dry version in October 2011.
 It packed a punch, but I prefer my wine a little sweeter, so we’ve switched to the sweet version.